-Dr. Nurnrych enjoys the challenges of Family Medicine and the broad spectrum of issues it presents.
-She enjoys the opportunity that Family Medicine has provided her to get to know patients over long periods of time, often from birth.
+Dr. Numrych enjoys the challenges of Family Medicine and the broad spectrum of issues it presents.
+She enjoys the opportunity that Family Medicine has provided her to get to know patients over long periods of time, often for birth.
 She feels that her primary role as a physician is to be an educator – empowering her patients to make informed decisions about their health.

 She is married to Thomas Numrych, MD a Seattle pediatrician.
 They have a son whose activities keep them busy away from their offices.
 As a family they enjoy hiking, skiing, biking and camping around the Northwest as well as international travel adventures.

-Peter Schock was born and raised in Yakima, W A, the eldest of four boys.
+Peter Schock was born and raised in Yakima, WA.
 He received his undergraduate degree from Washington State University and earned his M.D. at the University of Washington, School of Medicine.
 His residency was in Family Practice at The Doctors Hospital in Seattle.
 After residency graduation in 1977, he opened the doors of Bellevue Family Medicine with fellow residency graduate, Dr. Stephen Dault.

 As senior partner at BFMA, he is the only remaining of the four original physicians.
-He has practiced the full range of family practice for 35 years, doing obstetrics for the first 20 years.
-His practice now emphasizes office surgery, geriatrics, complicated patient care, and the research and application of information technology to Family Practice.
+He has practiced the full range of family practice for 39 years, doing obstetrics for the first 20 years.
+His practice now emphasizes office surgery, geriatrics, and complicated patient care.

 Dr. Schocks’ family and faith remain the center of his life.
 He and his wife, Paulene, have three children together and he has two older daughters as well.
-At this point they have five wonderful grandchildren who are growing up too quickly!
-Peter stays in shape by playing racquetball and he enjoys the seasonal sports of waterskiing and snowboarding.
-He loves to travel as well as help with medical mission work in third world countries.
+At this point they have nine wonderful grandchildren who are growing up too quickly!
+Peter stays in shape by playing racquetball, handling home projects and chasing grandkids.

 As a graduate from Seattle University, Tyler learned the art of caring for the patient in a holistic manner and enjoys empowering patients with the knowledge they need to keep themselves healthy.
 As a family practice Nurse Practitioner, his mission is health education and disease prevention.
-Tyler became a partner to BFMA in 2012.
+Tyler became a partner to Bellevue Family Medicine in 2012.

 Tyler still plays soccer several nights a week, and he and his wife enjoy traveling to new and exotic places.
-Tyler has a passion for all Seattle sports and participates in several triathlons every year.
-In 2011, Tyler and his wife welcomed their first child and are expecting their second child in 2013.
+Tyler has a passion for all Seattle sports and when he is not spending his free time with his two children, you can find him training for triathlons.